 - Close: Manage the deal from LOI through to close.
 Deals can fall apart if they’re not actively managed.

-- TIP 3: Prepare the storyboard (strategic plan), financial history (at least two years audited, quarterly current year unaudited), forecast (monthly for at least two full fiscal years), MD&A, deck, data room, executive summary, prospect list (segmented and prioritized), and business plan (optional).
+- Prepare the storyboard (strategic plan), financial history (at least two years audited, quarterly current year unaudited), forecast (monthly for at least two full fiscal years), MD&A, deck, data room, executive summary, prospect list (segmented and prioritized), and business plan (optional).